How do I pay my tuition fees at EM Normandie?

 For accommodation in Oxford, specific support is provided on site.
 You can contact our bilingual team for any information on the areas, customs, feedback at email@example.com, specifying your NAME, First Name and telephone number (response guaranteed within 24 hours).
 If you have any doubts about an accommodation/owner, our team is also at your disposal to provide you with the necessary assistance.

-You will find all the practical information concerning accommodation on your SmartEcole space.
+You will find all the practical information concerning accommodation in your SmartEcole space and in the Handbook that is given at the start of the School year.

 What is the average cost of rent in the different cities of EM Normandie's campuses?